bitrise-io/devcenter/_articles/reviews/build-logs.md

 3. Select the build you want to check out.
 4. Find the log under the `LOGS` tab.
 5. Click the `Download Logs` button.

+### Deleting a build log

+If necessary, you can delete the logs of any build on Bitrise.
+It can be handy if, for example, you do not want new team members to see potentially sensitive information that is displayed in previous logs.

+{% include message_box.html type="info" title="Deletion is final" content="Be aware that you cannot undo deleting a log.
+Once you delete it, there is no way to recover the log file."%}

+1. Log in to Bitrise and click on your app on the Apps page.
+2. Click the `Builds` tab.
+3. Select the build you want to check out.
+4. Find the log under the `LOGS` tab.
+5. Click the `Delete Logs` button.
+6. In the pop-up window, click `Yes`.